viblo/Munk2D/README.md

 I do not foresee that I have the time, motivation or skills to really revive Chipmunk2D.
 However, I hope to incorporate minor new features, and a bunch of fixes.
 The changes are mainly driven by what make sense from the Pymunk use case.
-However, I do think many of these changes are useful also to users outside Pymunk, and you are of course free to use the fork for other projects / languages as well.
+I do think many of these changes can be useful also to users outside Pymunk, and you are of course free to use the fork for other projects / languages as well.

-At the moment I don't have any formal release of this fork, but I plan to make some kind of rename and a release if/when enough changes are accumulated.
-Until a proper release is out I do not recommend usage of Munk2D, since I will force push file structure changes while I try to make the documentation ok!

-/Victor 2025-01-25
+/Victor 2025-04-08

 ## ABOUT